Flood Risk Assessments for Scotland

 > View Profile

 SEPA have published online Flood Maps which are designed to help users understand the risk of flooding (from numerous sources) in areas throughout Scotland.
-If your development is located within or close to the 1 in 200 year flood risk extents (the Medium Likelihood) predicted flood extents, then a Flood Risk Assessment will be required as part of a planning application.
+If your development is located within or close to the Flood Risk Area (i.e. the Future Flood Mapping Extent) from any source, then a Flood Risk Assessment will be required as part of a planning application.

 This should be made clear during the pre-application stage of the development.